In this article you will find:

 How many times have you heard someone utter the phrase, “I really appreciate how my boss micromanages every aspect of my job.”
 Unless you're lying, I'm going to assume it's … never.

 Human beings value autonomy.
 We all want to feel in control of our time and energy, and a lack of agency is a surefire way to torpedo your team's motivation.
-Granting autonomy also demonstrates that you trust your team, which will go a long way towards forming the emotional bond between employer and employee that you see at highly engaged companies.
+Granting autonomy also demonstrates that you trust your team, which will go a long way toward forming the emotional bond between employer and employee that you see at highly engaged companies.

 In the long run, this builds more self-sufficient teams because they create their own process.